 Since criminal charges may come with severe penalties that can negatively affect your entire future, we recommend working with a private Volusia criminal defense attorney.
 At Hager & Schwartz, P.A., we work hard to achieve your unique case's most favorable outcome.

-Our attorneys have more than 40 years of experience defending challenging criminal cases.
-To learn how we can help you, please contact us for a free consultation.
+Our attorneys have nearly 50 years of experience defending challenging criminal cases.
+To learn how we can help you, please contact us for an immediate consultation.
 You can send us a confidential message, chat with a representative, or call our office 24/7.

 Contact us today at (386) 693-1637 to schedule a consultation to learn your rights.